AddisMap/AddisMapME/docs/CONTRIBUTING.md

 When using the AddisMapME app on a device, use the built-in "Report a bug" option: it creates a new e-mail with a log file attached.
-Your issue will be processed much faster if you send it to bugs@maps.me.
+Your issue will be processed much faster if you send it to bugs@me.addismap.com.

 ## Initializing the Repository